Vincent-HKUSTGZ/vincent-hkustgz.github.io/_pages/about.md

 # 🎓 Educations

-- *2024.08 -  now*, Hong Kong University of Science and Technology (Guangzhou)
+- *2024.08-now*, Hong Kong University of Science and Technology (Guangzhou)
 - *2022.08-2023.10*, City University of Hong Kong
 - *2018.09-2022.07*, Beijing University of Posts and Telecommunications